 Bento Box Survey

-M.M.LaFleur, a DTC women's professional clothing company, uses a service called Bento as their primary acquisition tool.
-Customers receive a curated box of clothing that allows them to try before buying and become familiar with the brand.
+M.M.LaFleur, a DTC women's professional clothing company, used a service called Bento as their primary acquisition tool.
+Customers received a curated box of clothing that allowed them to become familiar with the brand and try before buying.

 The new design doubled completion rate, improved mobile usability, created a framework for easy updates, and educated customers about the experience and brand.

 Take a quick survey about your work dress code, style preferences, and wardrobe needs.